paulkarpenko/us-code-ui/uscode/title-52-voting-and-elections/chapter-301-federal-election-campaigns.md

 Pub.
 L. 107–155, title III, § 310, Mar.
 27, 2002, 116 Stat.
 104, related to a study and report on clean money clean elections laws in Arizona and Maine.

 #### Voting System Study; Report to Congress; Cost of Study
 Pub.
 L. 96–187, title III, § 302, Jan.
 8, 1980, 93 Stat.
 1368, as amended by Pub.
 L. 100–418, title V, § 5115(c), Aug.
 23, 1988, 102 Stat.
-1433, provided that: “The Federal Election Commission with the cooperation and assistance of the National Institute of Standards and Technology, shall conduct a preliminary study with respect to the future development of voluntary engineering and procedural performance standards for voting systems used in the United States.
-The Commission shall report to the Congress the results of the study, and such report shall include recommendations, if any, for the implementation of a program of such standards (including estimates of the costs and time requirements of implementing such a program).
-The cost of the study shall be paid out of any funds otherwise available to defray the expenses of the Commission.”
+1433, required the Federal Election Commission, with the cooperation and assistance of the National Institute of Standards and Technology, to conduct a preliminary study of the future development of voluntary engineering and procedural performance standards for voting systems and report the results to Congress with certain recommendations.

 <a id="section-30102"></a>